bfeitknecht/vault/wiki/prim (algorithm).md

 	let S = {s}		# connected component of s let F = {}

-	while S is not V
+	while S is not V do
 		# find minimum weight edge adjacent to connected component
 		e = (u, v) where u in S and v not in S
 		F += e